ritza-co/abbey/2023-11 - IAM Terraform article/article_v3_sarahEdit.md

 These include: ConductorOne, Opal.dev, Indent.com, Entitle, Sailpoint, Saviynt, Okta Identity Governance, StrongDM, p0.dev, Raito.io, AccessOwl.io, Symops.com, GoTeleport.

 TODO ---------
-- Entitle.io claim to have a similar service, but have no free demo for us to try.
+- Entitle.io claims to have a similar service, but has no free demo for us to try.
 They are also three times more expensive at the time of writing.
 Entitle charges [charge $360 000 for 500 users for a year](https://aws.amazon.com/marketplace/pp/prodview-kddzmmhfdezso), where you would pay only $120 000 for Abbey.
 - Sailpoint.com is similar, with no trial, and [charging $165 000](https://aws.amazon.com/marketplace/pp/prodview-pz66rdhrnioru).
 - VaultOne.com looks like it might do something similar, but we can't find detailed pricing or feature information on their site.

-In contrast, Abbey.io is transparent about their pricing and features, and is simple to set up and test for yourself.
+In contrast, Abbey.io is transparent about its pricing and features, and is simple to set up and test for yourself.
 They are dedicated to access governance in Terraform, and were easy to use to write this article.
 Unless you need more than that, they're probably all you need for your organization.
 TODO --------- -->